cocos3d/cocos3d/README.md

 you must use a `cocos2d 1.x` version.

 Because of this, you cannot mix the use of fixed and programmable pipelines within a single app.
-However, you can easily change whether an app uses a programmable or fixed rendering pipeline by changing the version of `cocos2d` that is linked, by following these steps within any Xcode project (including any of the included demo apps):
+However, you can easily change whether an app uses a programmable or fixed rendering pipeline by changing the version of `cocos2d` that is linked, by following these steps within any Xcode project (including the included `cocos2d-library-iOS` and `cocos2d-library-OSX` static library projects):

-1. Delete the reference to the cocos2d group in the Xcode Project Navigator panel.
+1. Delete the reference to the *cocos2d* group in the Xcode Project Navigator panel.
 2. Run the `install-cocos3d.sh` script again and identify the new version of cocos2d to be linked.
    Keep in mind that you must link `cocos2d 2.x` if you want to use OpenGL ES 2.0 (iOS) or OpenGL (OSX) with a programmable rendering pipeline, and you must link `cocos2d 1.x` if